vestrel00/contacts-android/docs/basics/update-contacts.md

 # Update contacts

-This library provides the `Update` API that allows you to update one or more Contacts, RawContacts, and Data.
+This library provides the `Update` API that allows you to updates one or more contacts in the Contacts Provider database to ensure that it contains the same data as the contacts and raw contacts provided in memory.

 An instance of the `Update` API is obtained by,